 In addition to its classical responsibilities, the library conducts information support of scientific, educational, research and self-educational processes, and organizes cultural and leisure activities.
 There are nine clubs, such as the Movie Club Bardo, the Literature Club – Awaiting Cafeka, the English Speaking Club – Friday Point, The Chinese Culture Club, the Contemporary-XXI Club, the Jazz Club, and others.
 The library strives to become a venue for students and staff members.
 They regularly hold photography and painting exhibitions.

 Above all, the library pays attention to accessibility for people with disabilities.
-It has special transition route for physically challenged citizens and comfortable workplaces.
+It has a special transition route for physically challenged citizens and comfortable workplaces.
 In addition, there are audiobooks and special software, allowing synthesizing audio-read of the printed books.